amoweolubusayo/toucan-app/README.md

 **Introduction**

 The Toucan Protocol is a decentralized platform that enables businesses and individuals to offset their carbon footprint by purchasing carbon credits from verified environmental projects.
-In this tutorial, we will build a dApp that interacts with the Toucan Protocol's carbon credits smart contract using Celo Composer, a development tool that streamlines the creation and deployment of Celo blockchain applications.
-This app can serve as an incentive and facilitate the transition to a low-carbon economy by making it easy and accessible for individuals and organizations to offset their carbon footprint through the purchase and redemption of carbon credits.
+You can learn more about Toucan here https://toucan.earth/.
+In this tutorial, we will build a dApp that interacts with the Toucan Protocol's carbon credits smart contract using Celo Composer.
+Celo Composer is a tool that streamlines the creation and deployment of Celo blockchain applications.
+Our dApp can serve as an incentive and facilitate the transition to a low-carbon economy by making it easy and accessible for individuals and organizations to offset their carbon footprint through the purchase and redemption of carbon credits.

 **Prerequisites**